 The operations of SMC SLEX are also subject to other taxes.
-While SMC SLEX believes that it should not be made liable for real property tax based on the provisions of Presidential Decree No. 1894, which grants fiscal incentives to, among others, the concession holder of SLEX, it may still be made liable for and required to pay.
+While SMC SLEX believes that it should not be made liable for real property tax on right of way land owned by the government based on the provisions of Presidential Decree No. 1894, which grants fiscal incentives to, among others, the concession holder of SLEX, it may still be made liable for and required to pay.
 Thus, the revenue stream of SMC SLEX may be vulnerable to these changes in interpretation of tax laws by various taxing authorities, both local and national.